dovecot/documentation/source/admin_manual/lua.rst

    :param string name: Name of the HTTP header.

-.. py:function:: set_payload(value)
+.. py:function:: set_payload(value, synchronous)

    Set payload data to the request.
+Optionally you can set ``synchronous``, which will cause 100 Continue header to be sent.

    :param string value: Payload of the request as string data.
+   :param boolean synchronous: Expect 100 Continue header before sending data.
+Defaults to false.

 .. py:function:: submit()